jhta/cd_ms/README.md

 * Standard.js for Linting
 * Express.js for manage custom routes, github api auth and response endpoints.
 * React-reveal, moment, lodash, react markdown and more.

+## Testing:

+I would like implement a testing env with Jest, Stub, Yup and Enzyme